 - ½ teaspoon salt

-- 1 tablespoon vanilla extract or orange flower water
+- 1 tablespoon vanilla extract, rose water or orange flower water

 - Optional: throw in 1/2 cup semisweet chocolate chips or chopped dried fruit